wisniewskikr/chrisblog-it-cloud/docker-compose/springcloud-docker-compose-distributed-tracking-zipkin/README.md

      * **Redirecting**: this service can redirect requests from outside system to some services inside system
      * **Load balancing**: this service can take care of load balancing requests from outside system to services inside system basing on information from service Discovery
 * **Service HelloWorld**: port **8080**.
 This service provides message, port and uuid
+* **Service Zipkin**: port **9411**.
+This service enables to trace distributed traffic in the service

 ##### Flow
 The following flow takes place in this project:
 1. User via Browser sends request to Service Gateway for content
 1. Service Gateway sends request to Service HelloWorld for content
-1. Service HelloWorld sends back response to Service Gateway with message, port and uuid
+1. Service HelloWorld sends back response to Service Gateway with message, port and uuid.
+It sends also information about traffic to service Zipkin
-1. Service Gateway sends back response to User via Browser with message, port and uuid
+1. Service Gateway sends back response to User via Browser with message, port and uuid.
+It sends also information abotu traffic to service Zipkin

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.